togfoxy/XPlaneFLyWithLUA/PersistentParking/readme.txt

---v0.06 - will now save location only if engine is off (stops saving location when holding short or lined up and waiting) --v0.07 - refactored code so it is ready for a beta release --v0.08 - simplified the database save/load functions to help reduce bugs
+--v0.06 - will now save location only if engine is off (stops saving location when holding short or lined up and waiting) --v0.07 - refactored code so it is ready for a beta release --v0.08 - simplified the database save/load functions to help reduce bugs --v0.09 - fixed orientation just a little bit.
+Needs more work.

 Installation
 ============